 Now that we have launched a National Certification program which has made history in the United States, I am particularly interested to encourage meaningful discussion about the pathway to reimbursement for medical interpretation in the United States.
 I have been working with several groups to lobby for Reimbursement for Medical Interpretation Services.
 For videdo, audio and text speeches on our progress please note my blog for my most recent postings.

-Many thanks go out to Izabel Arocha, Previous Past President of International Medical Interpreters Association, (Current Executive Director) and their dedicated and passionate members who have worked tirelessly with me and my associates to pave the way for National Medical Certification.
+Many thanks go out to Izabel Arocha, Previous Past President and Executive Director of International Medical Interpreters Association, (IMIA) and their dedicated and passionate members who have worked tirelessly with me and my colleagues to pave the way for National Medical Certification.

 I have shared herewith some of my speeches and editorials ---published and unpublished on this topic that many of you may find insightful to our mission.

 I encourage you to voice your thoughts and give feedback on these important issues on my tiny electronic space on the globe.